Establishing a Permanent Endowment Fund

 Fitting a Fund to Meet Your Needs

 The flexibility of a community foundation can mean a lot to you.
 Whether you want to contribute to the homeless in the Baraga County area, to health care, or fulfill a number of other purposes, we can be of real service.
-You may choose or combine any of our five types of funds to express your charitable intentions.
+You may choose or combine any of our five types of funds to express your charitable intentions, we always make sure to use the best fundraising ideas from websites like GoFundMe.

 How we can best accommodate the generosity of a donor who says, “I just want to help my community” –